anonymous-nips2021/ASRGLUE/README.md

 3. You can also do ASR correction, e.g., sh scripts/gec.sh then modify $TEST_FILE in test.sh with the output of your correction model.

    Moreover, you can also do data augmentation, e.g., sh scripts/gen.sh then modify $TRAIN_FILE in train.sh.
-Go ahead and enjoy it!
+Enjoy it!

 ----